 The libraries of Wake Forest University support instruction and research at the undergraduate level and in the disciplines awarding graduate degrees.
 The libraries of the University hold membership in the Association of Southeastern Research Libraries.

-The library is open continuously during the fall and spring semesters 24 hours a day from Sunday through Thursday.
-When the library is not on its 24-hour schedule, two study rooms are available around the clock, and are located near the entrance to the library.
-After hours entrance to the library is provided only to individuals with a WFU provided keycard.
+The library is open for students continuously during the fall and spring semesters 24 hours a day from 10:00 am Sunday through 7:00 pm Friday, and daytime hours on Saturday.
+Two 24-hour study rooms are located near the entrance to the library and may be accessed by keycard even when the library is closed.
 The study room on one side houses a Starbucks.
-A full description of the Z. Smith Reynolds Library resources and services is found at http://zsr.wfu.edu.
+Check out the hours and events calendar to stay up to date.